-Jian Fang describes the The Tellurium Automated Testing Framework he created which features a novel approach to automated, referred to as a UI module, to try and improve the often brittle state of automated web UI testing code.
+Jian Fang describes the The Tellurium Automated Testing Framework he created which uses a novel approach to try and improved the robustness of automated testing scripts for web applications.
+11

 Outside of a certain Agile sweet-spot, there are more barriers and costs to applying Agile techniques.
 None of these obstacles prevents Agile in itself but each increases the cost of getting to Agile.
 4

 More development teams are putting testing front and center, and using TDD.
 Lisa Crispin covers how attitude and curiosity have shaped her career and kept her passion for testing software fresh.
 3

 Teams in large organizations still struggle to adopt TDD.
 In this article Mark Levison shares problems he uncovered when he surveyed teams, and his own strategy to introduce TDD into an organization.
 10

 Iterative and continuous are terms that are often used in reference to testing of software.
 This new InfoQ article takes a look at whether the same concepts can be applied to performance tuning.
 16

 Cory Foy walks through the process to implement Test Driven Development for business logic implemented in the database.
 4